An Entropy-based Text Watermarking Detection Method: Preliminaries

 \subsection{Token Entropy and Low-entropy Scenario}

-For the logits during each generation step, its degree of spread-out can be measured by calculating the entropy $SE(P_{LLM}(x^{prompt},T_{:(l-1)}))$.
-In this paper, we follow the spike entropy from \citet{DBLP:conf/icml/KirchenbauerGWK23},
+The entropy of a token is measured by the degree of spread-out of the logits generated by the LLM during the sampling process of that token.
+In this paper, we follow the spike entropy from KGW,

-where $p_k$ is the probability vector of the token $k$ and $z$ is a scalar.
-The entropy value achieves minimal if the logits concentrates on a single token and maximal given a uniform distribution.
+where $p_v$ is the logits value of each token $v$ in the vocabulary when sampling the token $k$, and $\tau$ is a scalar.
+The entropy value reaches the minimal value if the logits concentrates on a single token and the maximal value given a uniform distribution.

 The watermark generation process is more effective on a high-entropy token where the logits distribution is nearly uniform, so that the modification could produce a green-list token easily.
-On the contrary, a low-entropy token is almost deterministic and hard to be modified.
-Therefore, the watermarked ratio for a low-entropy token is much lower, resulting in fewer watermarked tokens in the output.
-A low-entropy scenario refers to the LLM-generated output consisting of a great number of low-entropy tokens.
-Here we denote the low-entropy token ratio to the whole text as $\varepsilon$.
+On the other hand, a low-entropy token is almost deterministic and hard to be affected.
+Therefore, the green-list ratio for a low-entropy token is much lower, resulting in fewer green tokens in the output.
+Therefore, low-entropy watermarked texts pose threats on the detection accuracy as they are easily identified as human-written.